PoryDrive/PoryDriveFNN/README.md

 - `maxsteer` - maximum steering angle as scalar _(1 = 180 degree)_ attainable at minimal speeds.
 - `steeringtransfer` - how much the wheel rotation angle translates into rotation of the body the wheels are connected to _(the car)_.
 - `steeringtransferinertia` - how much the `steeringtransfer` reduces as the car speed increases, this is related to `steerinertia` to give the crude effect of traction loss of the front tires as speed increases and the inability to force the wheels into a wider angle at higher speeds.

-## nan

-I've created gigabytes of different datasets at this point using both [/multitraingui](/multitraingui) (GUI) and [/multitraincli](/multitraincli) (CLI) and this is what you need to know..

-I can generate a dataset using CLI of almost 1GB and usually it will train just fine, but some times and more often when I approach 1GB the training process will start to [NaN](https://en.wikipedia.org/wiki/NaN).
-But, if I create datasets using GUI I have not noticed this happen yet, so far I have created datasets up to 2GB this way.

-The main difference between CLI and GUI dataset aggregation:
-- **GUI:** ~1GB dataset takes 10 hours using 10 processes running simultaneously.
-- **CLI:** ~1GB dataset takes 10 minutes using 600 processes running simultaneously.

-It is much easier to create more CLI processes on one machine than GUI processes because they are much more light weight and require no communication with a Graphics Processing Unit (GPU).

-It's just worth keeping this in mind if your dataset starts producing a NaN loss when training with it.
-I am not completely sure why this is yet, I am checking that the CLI processes do not write NaN floats to the dataset _(before they are written)_, I check for any write corruption to the extent that I can in real-time which is just that the number of bytes written is correct.
-It is possible that the high frequency and resource demanding nature of the CLI processes all running at once could be causing bytes to be miss-written to file creating NaN's in the dataset, checking the bytes after writing them could detect this and is an option that comes at a cost to performance but one I will probably be adding.